Voice changer

-A voice changer (also known as voice enhancer) is a device which changes the tone or pitch of or adds distortion to the user's voice.
+A voice changer (also known as voice enhancer) is a device which changes the tone or pitch of or adds distortion to the user's voice, or a combination and vary greatly in price and sophistication.

 Hardware implementations

 The earliest voice changers were electronic devices usually used over the telephone for the purpose of disguise.
 There are low-priced, small lithium battery-powered voice changers that are used between a phone's mouthpiece and the user's mouth.

 More sophisticated voice changers have different levels of various distortion effects variable by faders.

 Software implementations

 Nowadays, software implementations are very common.
 There is a plethora of techniques that modify the voice by using different algorithms.
 Most algorithms modify the voice by changing the amplitude, pitch and tone of the voice.
-The pitch plays an important role from changing a male voice into female voice, and vice versa.
+The pitch plays an important role from changing a male voice into a female voice, and vice versa.
 The results of voice changing through software are quite impressive and satisfactory.

 "Voice cloning" software can mimic the sound of a specific person's voice based on recordings of that voice.